janko-m/waldorfcamp-web/app/views/location.md

 ## Transfer

 You can take a ferry from Zadar which will only take about two hours.
-You may check for ferry schedules at [Jadrolinija](http://www.jadrolinija.hr) to avoid any inconvenience (District of Zadar: Zadar -- Premuda/Mali Losinj).
+You may check for ferry schedules at [Jadrolinija](http://www.jadrolinija.hr) ([schedule](http://www.jadrolinija.hr/docs/default-source/red-plovidbe/2015/401-sezona-2015-en.pdf?sfvrsn=2)) to avoid any inconvenience (District of Zadar: Zadar – Premuda/Mali Losinj).

-You can also take the catamaran ([Miatours](http://www.miatours.hr)) which is faster, but no cars or bikes are allowed.
-On catamaran there is also a baggage limit - one piece of baggage is allowed per person.
+You can also take the catamaran [Miatours](http://miatours.hr) ([schedule](http://miatours.hr/plovidbeni-red/zadar-premuda-silba-olib/ljetni)) which is faster, but no cars or bikes are allowed.
+On catamaran there is also a baggage limit--one piece of baggage is allowed per person.
 It is desirable to buy a ticket for the ferry or catamaran in advance, and if you are interested in this possibility, please contact the organizers.